 Initial scoping and analysis of key areas for which accounting policies may be impacted by the transition to IFRS.
-Completed Detailed evaluation of potential changes required to accounting policies, information systems and business processes, including the application of IFRS 1 First- time Adoption of International Financial Reporting Standards.
-Accounting policy review substantially complete, with information system and business process reviews in progress.
-Final determination of changes to accounting policies and choices to be made with respect to first-time adoption alternatives.
-Substantially complete Resolution of the accounting policy change implications on information technology, business processes and contractual arrangements.
-In progress Qualification of the financial statement impact of changes in accounting policies.
+Completed Detailed evaluation of potential changes required to accounting policies, information systems and business processes, including the application of IFRS 1 First-time Adoption of International Financial Reporting Standards.
+In progress, completion expected Q3 FY 2011 Final determination of changes to accounting policies and choices to be made with respect to first-time adoption alternatives.
+In progress, completion expected during Q3 FY 2011 Resolution of the accounting policy change implications on information technology, business processes and contractual arrangements.
+In progress, completion expected during Q3 FY 2011 Qualification of the financial statement impact of changes in accounting policies.
 Throughout 2011 Management and employee education and training.
 Throughout the transition process